winitzki/scall/tutorial/programming_dhall.md

   { zip = https://prelude.dhall-lang.org/List/zip }
 ```

-It turns out that a `zip` method can be defined also for some contravariant functors, and even for some type constructors that are neither covariant nor contravariant.
+It turns out that a `zip` method can be defined also for almost all contravariant functors, and even for some type constructors that are neither covariant nor contravariant.

 As an example, consider the type constructor that defines the `Monoid` typeclass: